Trans & Queer Youth Collective provides a safe space for youth who do not otherwise have an opportunity to receive services.

 From basic needs assessments and health-care resource linkage to providing gender-affirming mental health services and LGBTQ+ education, TQYC provides the opportunity to create a chosen family and build a community of support.

-In 2018, Julie started a therapy group for teenagers questioning their gender and sexuality.
-The six members met each week for eight months in a tiny Fair Oaks therapy office.
-This was the only group of its kind in the area, and some members drove over 45 minutes each to attend.
+In 2018, Julie Strathdee, a queer therapist, started a process therapy group for teenagers questioning their gender and sexuality in a tiny office in the suburb of Fair Oaks, 30 minutes from downtown Sacramento.
+This was the only group of its kind in the area, and some members drove over 45 minutes each way to attend, claiming it wash their only lifeline in a society of prejudice and bullying.
+Many would disclose their struggles with self harm and attempts at suicide.

 TQYC is committed to building a safe haven where trans and queer youth have the resources to overcome adversity and grow into their most beautiful, thriving, authentic selves.